nhoyt/git-reference/commands.md

     git checkout -- <filename>

-### Revert all working copy files to versions currently in the index
+### Reset all working copy files to versions currently in the index

 Note: All uncommitted working copy modifications will be lost!